noahgrant/resourcerer/README.md

 ### Usage with the `useResources` hook

-When using `useResources`, the `withLoadingOverlay` HOC won't work without breaking up your components; however, since models are held as state with the hook, a loading overlay helper component to keep older models rendered while new ones are requested is unnecessary.
+When using `useResources`, the `withLoadingOverlay` HOC won't work without breaking up your components; however, since models are held as state, a loading overlay helper component is unnecessary to keep older models rendered while requesting new ones.
 We can simply use `hasInitiallyLoaded`:

 ```jsx
 import {useResources} from 'resourcerer';